jackdgerrard/mean/README.md

 ### Design, develop and implement a web App for Restaurant Reviewers

-Jing Hua Ye, CIT 13/09/2018
+*Jing Hua Ye, CIT 13/09/2018*

 #### 1 Introduction

 In this project, you’ll build a Restaurant Reviews App that meets accessibility standards and provides a responsive user experience.
-The application must include: restaurant names a photograph
- address
-operating hours for each restaurant along with: reviews, including the name of the reviewer, date of review,
-5-star rating system and comments.
 The application must include:

+1. restaurant names,

+1. a photograph,

+1. address,

+1. operating hours for each restaurant,

+1. reviews (including the name of the reviewer, 5-star rating system and comments, date of review),

+The application must include:

-an application header,
+1. an application header,

-a menu providing multiple ways to filter the restaurants.
+1. a menu providing multiple ways to filter the restaurants.

-When viewing a specific restaurant, current reviews must be displayed along with a form for the user to submit their own review.
+1. When viewing a specific restaurant current reviews must be displayed along with a form for the user to submit their own review.

 #### 2 Requirements